TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Keywords

 I've identified some appropriate keywords to align with my site, that should help users when searching online to find my page easily from a search engine.
-This included a series of the following keyword types

-- Short-tail (head terms) keywords
-- Long-tail keywords

-I also played around with [Word Tracker](https://www.wordtracker.com) a bit to check the frequency of some of my site's primary keywords (only until the free trial expired).
+Keywords: mood, design, gift, shop, application, page

 ### Sitemap